Non-refoulement: Examples of violations

-Thailand's forcible repatriation of 45,000 Cambodian refugees at Prasat Preah Vihear, on 12 June 1979, is considered to be a classic example of refoulement.
+Thailand's forcible repatriation of 45,000 Cambodian refugees at Preah Vihear, on 12 June 1979, is considered to be a classic example of refoulement.
 The refugees were forced at gunpoint across the border and down a steep slope into a minefield.
 Those who refused were shot by Thai soldiers.
 Approximately 3,000 refugees (about 7 percent) died.

 Tanzania's actions during the Rwandan genocide in 1994 have been alleged to have violated the non-refoulement principle.
 During the height of the crisis, when the refugee flows rose to the level of a "mass exodus", the Tanzanian government closed its borders to a group of more than 50,000 Rwandan refugees fleeing genocidal violence.
 In 1996, before Rwanda had reached an appropriate level of stability, around 500,000 refugees were returned to Rwanda from Zaire.